madolphe/layerforge/README.md

+# LayerForge
-# Inverse Material Design with Transformers
+## Multilayer Material Design Dataset Generator

-This project explores the use of transformer architectures to solve inverse problems in material design, specifically focusing on multi-layer materials with specific optical properties.
+LayerForge is a tool made for generating comprehensive datasets of multilayer material designs and their corresponding optical properties.
+The project leverages the refractiveindex.info database for material properties and tmm-fast for accurate spectrum computations.

 ## Project Structure